 A religious holiday for Muslims in Singapore, Hari Raya Aidilfitri (also known as the “Eid” or “Hari Raya Puasa”) marks the end of Ramadan and is one of Singapore’s major cultural festivals.
 Muslim families don vibrantly coloured traditional clothing and visit their family and friends to enjoy home-cooked feasts together.

 When in Singapore, do as the locals do—shop until you drop.
 Don’t miss the biggest sale of the year, the Great Singapore Sale (GSS), which happens every June.
-The GSS sees the entire retail scene in Singapore reducing prices, so make your way to Singapore’s many iconic shopping streets to nab yourself a deal or two.
+The GSS sees the entire retail scene in Singapore reducing prices, so make your way to Singapore’s many iconic shopping streets to nab yourself a deal.

 Another favourite Singaporean hobby is indulging in food.
 Join the festivities of Singapore’s extraordinary culinary scene at the Singapore Food Festival, where you can sample the diverse flavours that the country has to offer.